Housing & Houselessness

 - Stakeholder Analysis and Coalition Building

-Various components, such as the Focus Days serve as vehicles for you to exercise leadership and management skills-building in a real-time setting, enhancing your knowledge of a houselessness and housing challenge, while also practicing your professional development in an experiential way.
+The Focus Days serve as vehicles for you to exercise leadership and management skills-building in a real-time setting, enhancing your knowledge of a houselessness and housing challenge, while also practicing your professional development in an experiential way.

 The program creates opportunities for you to bring your professional work into the program.